issavejdani/sa-clone-project/README.md

 ![enter image description here](https://user-images.githubusercontent.com/10261553/207838145-3e79c971-2c8e-4d73-a45e-1ceda3ad2533.png)

-Once you've finished cloning, you see a notification at the bottom left corner of the page.
+Once you've finished cloning, you will see a notification at the bottom left corner of the page.
 This notification indicates that the project cloning was successful.

 ## Things to consider

 ### Project name
-The new project, as seen in the second screenshot, has an editable default name.
+The new project has an editable default name, as seen in the second screenshot.

-- The format of the default name is **\<Original project name\> (1)**.
+- The default name format is **\<Original project name\> (1)**.

 - If **\<Original project
 name\> (1)** already exists, the new project name changes to **\<Original project name\> (1) (1)**.